pepmartinez/keuss-server/README.md

 # keuss-server
-server stack and web console for keuss
+Job Queues' server accesible via STOMP and REST, built with keuss

-Keuss-server provides a REST-like interface atop [keuss](https://github.com/pepmartinez/keuss), plus a simple web console to check queues' statuses.
+Keuss-server provides STOMP and REST-like interfaces atop [keuss](https://github.com/pepmartinez/keuss), plus a simple web console to check queues' statuses.
 It aims to offer all functionalities provided by keuss

 ## Install & run
 Easiest way is to `npm install keuss-server`; then, edit the config.js file at will and run `node index.js`.